LeonEstrak/WhatsApp_Spam/README.md

 Go to Settings->About Chrome, and check your Chrome Version and download accordingly from https://sites.google.com/a/chromium.org/chromedriver/home

-After downloading, extract the chromedriver and add its location to your system PATH.
+After downloading, extract the chromedriver and add the .exe file to the same directory as the main.py.

 Or alternatively, you can add the path of chromedriver.exe manually in the code.